Email: [email protected]

 Expertise: Patristics, Historical Theology, Eastern Orthodoxy

 Dr. Fairbairn is the Robert E. Cooley Professor of Early Christianity.
 His research interests focus on the relation between the doctrines of the Trinity, Christ, salvation and Christian life in the early church, especially in the 4th through 6th centuries.
-His responsibilities include further developing the Robert C. Cooley Center for the Study of Early Christianity at the Charlotte campus, which explores the historical foundations of the Christian faith.

 After graduating from seminary in 1989, Dr. Fairbairn ministered in Soviet Georgia for a year and then taught theology, New Testament and apologetics at Donetsk Christian University in Ukraine from 1992-96.
 He also served as Assistant Academic Dean there.
 Since that time, he has continued to teach in Eastern and Western Europe through many short-term trips.
 Three of his English books have been published in Russian and two in Romanian.
 He has also written two books published only in Russian.